Communication and Leadership Studies

 COML 680 - Thesis or Project (3 credits)

-Every candidate for the master's degree in communication and leadership will complete a thesis or project.
-Under the guidance of a professor and a mentor, the student will complete an original research study or applied project.
-The completed and accepted thesis/project will be presented in a public forum.
-For more information go to Thesis and Project Requirements
+In this integrative capstone course students will complete a thesis or project on a communication topic.
+Under the guidance of a professor and a mentor, the student will complete an original research study or applied project to be presented in a public forum.
+Click here to view archived 680 works.

 Emphasis in College Teaching of Communication